National Cancer Institute

 Tests that examine the nose, throat, and nearby organs are used to diagnose and stage nasopharyngeal cancer.

-• MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
+• MRI (magnetic resonance imaging) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-• CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the chest and upper abdomen, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+• For the CT scan, a series of detailed x-ray pictures of areas inside the body is taken from different angles.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
-This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

-• Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
+• Blood chemistry study is a laboratory test in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 An unusual (higher or lower than normal) amount of a substance can be a sign of disease.

-• Complete blood count (CBC): A procedure in which a sample of blood is drawn and checked for the following:
+• Complete blood count (CBC) is a laboratory test in which a sample of blood is drawn and checked for:

 Certain factors affect prognosis (chance of recovery) and treatment options.

-The prognosis and treatment options depend on the following:
+Your prognosis and treatment options depend on:

-• The size of the tumor.
+• the size of the tumor

-• The stage of the cancer, including whether cancer has spread to one or more lymph nodes in the neck.
+• the stage of the cancer, including whether cancer has spread to one or more lymph nodes in the neck

 Stages of Nasopharyngeal Cancer